arkwright/vim-whiplash/README.md

 By default, Whiplash doesn't really do anything.
 That's because you need to tell it *what* to do when switching projects.
 Should the current working directory be reset?
 Should NERDTree open?
 You decide!
-Whiplash allows you to specify script Vimscript configuration files which should be run when switching projects.
+Whiplash allows you to specify Vimscript configuration files which should be run when switching projects.
 Don't worry: it's not as complicated as it sounds.